att/netarbiter/sds/openstack-helm-resiliency-test/monitor-failure.rst

 This is to test a scenario when 3 out of 3 Monitor processes are down.
 To bring down 3 Monitor processes (out of 3), we identify all 3 Monitor processes and kill them from the 3 monitor hosts (not pods).

-We monitored the status of Ceph when the Monitor processes are killed and noted that the symptoms are similar to when 1 Monior process is killed:
+We monitored the status of Ceph Monitor pods and noted that the symptoms are similar to when 1 Monior process is killed:

 .. code-block::